 Snorkeling Adventure Add-On:

 Linger in this serene setting for another hour, while some or all of your group go snorkeling.
-This option will add about two hours to the tour time due to time in the water, driving time, and fitting snorkel gear in the morning.
+This option will add about two hours to the tour duration due to time in the water, driving time, and fitting snorkel gear in the morning.
+If you choose this option, please pack a lunch.

 - Hike a stretch of pristine, undeveloped coastline